-We’re not talking about the obvious spots — the Mission Rocks, the Zeitgeists.
-We prefer a cloistered space — the kind shoved way in the back, past the bathrooms and the pool table.
-The kind that makes you feel like you’ve stumbled upon a sweet little summer bash.
-Ideally, we’re looking for spots that allow for sunshine to cause your cocktail to streak with rivulets of condensation.
-Maybe there’s tasty food.
-Maybe there are dogs.
-We’re into all of that.
+But we're not talking about the obvious spots — the showy rooftops, the Mission Rocks, the Zeitgeists.
+We prefer a cloistered space — the kind discovered way in the back, past the bathrooms and the pool table.
+The kind that makes you feel like you’ve stumbled upon a sweet little late-summer bash.
 Here are some of our favorites.

 Finnegans Wake